checkmarx-ts/CxQueryReplicate/README.md

 **CxQueryReplicate** is to clone this repository and then use the **pipenv** command to create a virtual environment that includes the relevant dependencies.

-To activate this project's virtualenv, run pipenv shell.

-Alternatively, run a command inside the virtualenv with pipenv run.